jorgemanrubia/ib_ruby_proxy/README.md

 end
 ```

 This feature is currently under development, and not all the mappings have been configured yet.
-Please check section *Add custom mappings* if you want to contribute new mappings (pull requests welcomed).
+Please check [how to add custom mappings](#custom-mappings) if you want to contribute new mappings (pull requests welcomed).

 ## Development